Manage and share dotCover settings

 Sometimes a newer version of dotCover may introduce modifications to the storage format of settings.
 In such cases, the affected settings files are upgraded automatically on the first start of the new version — dotCover just adds settings with modified format to the settings file.
 It also adds an entry, which says what was upgraded to prevent further upgrades.
 For example:

 It is important to note here that when you go back to an older version after an update, then change some settings using this older version, and then return to the newer version — dotCover will not upgrade the settings for the second time.
-Therefore some settings that you changed might be saved in older format and not read by the newer version.
+Therefore, some settings that you changed might be saved in the old format and not read by the newer version.

 So if you (or your team) are using two different versions of dotCover simultaneously, you may want to check whether the preferences modified in one version are read correctly in another version, and if not, just make the same modification once again in the other version.